greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/maintain.html.md

 Greenplum Database by default has log file rotation enabled for the master and segment database logs.
 Log files are created in the `log` subdirectory of the master and each segment data directory using the following naming convention: `gpdb-*YYYY*-*MM*-*DD_hhmmss*.csv`.
 Administrators need to implement scripts or programs to periodically clean up old log files in the `log` directory of the master and each segment instance.

 Log rotation can be triggered by the size of the current log file or the age of the current log file.
 The `log_rotation_size` configuration parameter sets the size of an individual log file that triggers log rotation.
 When the log file size is equal to or greater than the specified size, the file is closed and a new log file is created.
 The `log_rotation_size` value is specified in kilobytes.
 The default is 1048576 kilobytes, or 1GB.
-If `log_rotation_size` is set to 0, size-based rotation is disabled.
+If `log_rotation_size` is set to 0, size-based rotation is deactivated.

 The `log_rotation_age` configuration parameter specifies the age of a log file that triggers rotation.
 When the specified amount of time has elapsed since the log file was created, the file is closed and a new log file is created.
 The default `log_rotation_age`, 1d, creates a new log file 24 hours after the current log file was created.
-If `log_rotation_age` is set to 0, time-based rotation is disabled.
+If `log_rotation_age` is set to 0, time-based rotation is deactivated.

 For information about viewing the database server log files, see [Viewing the Database Server Log Files](monitor.html).